 “Faith is not belief without proof, but trust without reservations — a trust in God who has shown himself worthy of that trust.” — McGrath.

-“Faith needs the vitality of experience if it is to live — and the support of understanding if it is to survive.”
-(McGrath, p.
-31).
+“Faith needs the vitality of experience if it is to live — and the support of understanding if it is to survive.” – McGrath

 Doubt and Evangelism

-As evangelists, we have to deal with doubt in our own life, and in the life of people we share with.
+We have to deal with doubt in the life of people we share our faith with.

 1. First, we deal with our own doubt.

-- Do we really believe what we share, what we proclaim?
+- Do you really believe what you share, what you proclaim?

 - How active is your relationship with the Lord?